LWVPullman/LeagueWebsite/docs/_posts/2021-04-01_Florence_Nightingale_evening_program.md

   - Women in history
   -
 ---
+# An Evening with Florence Nightingale
+## performed by Cathryn Cummings

 A great way to learn some history and to honor the extraordinary service of nurses and medical professionals during this past year, the League of Women Voters of Pullman sponsored a reenactment of Florence Nightingale, performed by Cathryn Cummings